 New Hand-Held Spectrometer Speeds Up Vermiculite Testing

-A new hand-held tool was recently created by scientists with the United States Geology Survey (USGS) to determine if vermiculite insulation contains amphibole asbestos, which is the main cause of mesothelioma, an aggressive form of cancer.
-This new hand-held spectrometer provides home inspectors a time-saving technique for a process that requires samples to be sent to off-site laboratories to determine if asbestos is present.
+A new hand-held tool was recently created by scientists with the United States Geology Survey (USGS) to reveal if vermiculite insulation contains amphibole asbestos, which is the main cause of mesothelioma, an aggressive form of cancer.
+This new hand-held spectrometer provides home inspectors a faster technique for a process that requires samples to be sent to off-site laboratories to determine if asbestos is present.

-Although vermiculite is no longer used in new construction, an estimated one million homes in the country currently still have it, according to the USGS.
+Although vermiculite is not used in new buildings, an estimated one million homes in the country currently still have it, according to the USGS.
 In its naturally occurring state, vermiculite is actually perfectly safe.
-However, 75% of it came from Libby, Montana, where the mineral became contaminated with toxic amphibole asbestos.
+However, 75% of it came from Libby, Montana, where the mineral became tainted with toxic amphibole asbestos.
 Vermiculite from other locations, such as Virginia, South Carolina, and China are generally safe and asbestos is rarely found in it.

-The new hand-held spectrometer identifies the source of the sample, examining differences in elemental composition that are measured by electron probe microanalysis.
+The new hand-held spectrometer identifies the source of the sample and examines the differences in composition, which are measured by electron probe microanalysis.
 With the spectrometer, 52 vermiculite samples were examined and nearly two dozen of the samples from Libby contained asbestos, while little or none was found in samples from the four other sites.

 Vermiculite is Generally Found in Attics

-The vermiculite from Libby was mined for over 50 years, ending in 1990.
-The insulation brand, known as Zonolite, is often found in residential attics.
+The vermiculite from Libby was mined for over 5 decades, ending in 1990.
+The insulation brand, known as Zonolite, is often seen in home attics.
 How did the vermiculite in Libby become contaminated?
 It was mined in a location that was in such dangerous proximity to asbestos deposits that much of it became mixed with asbestos fibers, ultimately causing the deaths of hundreds of residents in the area and thousands more who contracted deadly asbestos-related diseases.

 The Benefits of this New Tool